moogacs/docs.buf.build/docs/roadmap.md

 ### Reflection Service

-The BSR holds all of your Protobuf API definitions so it can very easily act as a reflection server for your Protobuf messages.
+The BSR holds all of your Protobuf API definitions so it can easily act as a reflection server for your Protobuf messages.
 This typically involves exposing a set of reflection endpoints on *your* server, but this is no longer required because the BSR has all of your definitions and it can host this functionality for you.